arko-14/ML-paper-analyser/README.md

 # Paperdigest

 Paperdigest is an AI-powered research paper summarizer that distills lengthy academic texts into concise, easy-to-read summaries.
 It leverages the Gemini API as the primary summarization engine with fallback options (using Sumy's TextRank and Gensim), offers estimated reading times, and provides accessibility features like Text-to-Speech (TTS).
-Users can download summaries in both plain text and PDF formats, share summaries via social media, and enjoy a clean, user-friendly web interface.
+Users can download summaries & share summaries via social media, and enjoy a clean, user-friendly web interface.

 ## Features